luiszugasti/ryersonbikes.com/content/resources/humber-river.md

 This epic route consists of a consistent climb but breathtaking scenery in the summer and autumn.

 Beware of runners around blind corners.
-You'll likely have to pace yourself in some areas.
+You will likely have to pace yourself in some areas.

 - Round trip distance: 85 kilometers
 - Difficulty: 3/10